fromunda6/P6-Website_Optimization/README.md

 		g). added grunt_module directory to .gitignore to make GitHub happier

 	B. Pizza.html - Getting rid of Jank

+		I. Optimizing JS to reduce animation times a).
+Drastically reduced the number of pizzas being generated as a user has in view at any given moment only 20 or so background pizzas, not the 200 being animated by the onload event listener (main.js b).
+Function that selects elements to be subject to animation per Math.sin is scanning entire DOM for elements named .mover - changed this to getElementsByClassName(mover);
+			c).
+Optimization of UpdatePositions was done with much help from Udacity forums member mcs i). moved variables being calculated at each iteration out of for loop ii). moved calculation of variable phase out of forLoop and into array d).
+PizzaScroller
+				i). formerly an indirect calculation based on size differences, I here utilized Cameron's static sizing function changePizzaSizes

 		II.
-While still under the impression that I was required to run Pizza.html through PageSpeed insights, I performed the following: a).
+General speed-oriented optimizations:
+			a).
 Optimize Images -
 				compression and resizing of pizzeria.jpg achieved significant speed improvements compression of all other images
 			b).
 Configured viewport
-		c).
-Inlined style.css
+			c). minified html, css and JS using Grunt c).
+Inlined style.min.css and updated link to main.min.js

 ## Website Performance Optimization portfolio project.